PYGMY SLOW LORIS

 Reproduction and Family

 When infants are very young they cling to their mothers’ bellies.
-From their first week of life, infant slow pygmy lorises are left alone, “parked” on a branch while their mothers forage for food.
-From their second week however, they start to follow their mother as she leaves to forage.
+From their first week of life, infant slow pygmy lorises are left alone, “parked” on branches while their mothers forage for food.
+From their second week, however, they start to follow their mother as she leaves to forage.
 Infants become weaned at approximately 133 days.
 Females reach sexual maturity sometime between 9 and 16 months, whereas males do not reach sexual maturity until around 18–20 months.

 Conservation Status and Threats

-A critical threat to the survival of this species is their use in traditional medicine in Asia, where hunted lorises are available to buy at local markets.
+Pygmy slow lorises are hunted and their parts are dried and sold in markets as traditional medicines to cure ailments from headaches to broken bones, particularly in Cambodia.
 Additionally, following a series of online videos showing pygmy slow lorises being kept as pets, the number of people eager to keep them as pets has increased.
-Lorises kept as pets or as props for tourist photos are subjected to a great deal of suffering; their teeth are often pulled to stop their venomous bites and they are often kept in cramped, brightly lit, and unsuitable conditions.
+Lorises kept as pets or as props for tourist photos are subjected to a great deal of suffering; their teeth are often pulled to prevent their venomous bites and they are often kept in cramped, brightly lit, and unsuitable conditions.
+Bright lights are damaging to their large nocturnal eyes and disruptive to their mental health.
 This trade often involves removing lorises from the wild, further damaging the already declining wild population.

 The NGO International Animal Rescue recently launched a campaign to educate people about the suffering caused to slow lorises by the pet trade in the hope of deterring them from participating in this trade.